-Over the course of the summer, we have slowly but surely created a steady rotation of ice activities for kids.
+Over the course of the summer, we have slowly but surely created a steady rotation of ice activities for preschoolers.
 These activities will keep your kids cool, keep them engaged, and get them learning with tons of fun science, mathematics, and art applications.

-If you’re looking for activities to do with kids when it’s hot outside, you’ve come to the right place.
+If you’re looking for ice activities to do with kids when it’s hot outside, you’ve come to the right place.
 Check out our 7 favorite ways to play with ice.

 This post contains affiliate links.
 You can read more at our disclosures page.
-THank you for supporting The Salty Mamas!
+Thank you for supporting The Salty Mamas!